claudio-silva/minitemp/Readme.md

 #### Compiling templates

-You can convert an HTML template into an optimized javascript function, which can be used for directly rendering the template whenever you want.
+You can convert an HTML template into an optimized javascript function, which can be used for directly rendering the template.

 ```javascript
 var compiled = minitemp.compile (template);